 - If the request is for an Autochanger device, look only for Volumes in the Autochanger (i.e. with InChanger set and that have the correct Storage device). - Search the Pool for a Volume with VolStatus=Append (if there is more than one, the Volume with the oldest date last written is chosen.
-If two have the same date then the one with the lowest MediaId is chosen).

-• Search the Pool for a Volume with VolStatus=Recycle and the InChanger flag is set true (if there is more than one, the Volume with the oldest date last written is chosen.
-If two have the same date then the one with the lowest MediaId is chosen).

-- Try recycling any purged Volumes. - Prune volumes applying Volume retention period (Volumes with VolStatus Full, Used, or Append are pruned).
-Note, even if all the File and Job records are pruned from a Volume, the Volume will not be marked Purged until the Volume retention period expires. - Search the Pool for a Volume with VolStatus=Purged - If a Pool named "Scratch" exists, search for a Volume and if found move it to the current Pool for the Job and use it.
-Note, when the Scratch Volume is moved into the current Pool, the basic Pool defaults are applied as if it is a newly labeled Volume (equivalent to an update volume from pool command). - If we were looking for Volumes in the Autochanger, go back to step 2 above, but this time, look for any Volume whether or not it is in the Autochanger. - Attempt to create a new Volume if automatic labeling enabled If Python is enabled, a Python NewVolume event is generated before the Label Format directive is used.
-If the maximum number of Volumes specified for the pool is reached, a new Volume will not be created. - Prune the oldest Volume if RecycleOldestVolume=yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
+If two have the same date then the one with the lowest MediaId is chosen). - Search the Pool for a Volume with VolStatus=Recycle and the InChanger flag is set true (if there is more than one, the Volume with the oldest date last written is chosen.
+If two have the same date then the one with the lowest MediaId is chosen). - Try recycling any purged Volumes. - Prune volumes applying Volume retention period (Volumes with VolStatus Full, Used, or Append are pruned).
+Note, when all the File and Job records are pruned from a Volume, the Volume may be marked Purged prior to the expiration of the Volume retention period. - Search the Pool for a Volume with VolStatus=Purged - If a Pool named "Scratch" exists, search for a Volume and if found move it to the current Pool for the Job and use it.
+Note, when the Scratch Volume is moved into the current Pool, the basic Pool defaults are applied as if it is a newly labeled Volume (equivalent to an update volume from pool command). - If we were looking for Volumes in the Autochanger, go back to step 2 above, but this time, look for any Volume whether or not it is in the Autochanger. - Attempt to create a new Volume if automatic labeling is enabled.
+However, if the maximum number of Volumes specified for the pool is reached, a new Volume will not be created. - Prune the oldest Volume if RecycleOldestVolume=yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
 This record ensures that all retention periods are properly respected. - Purge the oldest Volume if PurgeOldestVolume=yes (the Volume with the oldest LastWritten date and VolStatus equal to Full, Recycle, Purged, Used, or Append is chosen).
 We strongly recommend against the use of PurgeOldestVolume as it can quite easily lead to loss of current backup data. - Give up and ask operator.